Splitting formulas for the local real Gromov-Witten invariants: Linearizations

-\begin{rem} Assume $C$ a stable symmetric curve with conjugate marked points ${\bf y}=\{y_1^\pm, \dots, y_\ell^\pm\}$.
-As $C$ varies in the real Deligne-Mumford moduli space, the relative tangent bundle $\T_{y_i^+}$ at the marked point $y_i^+$ defines a complex line bundle over the moduli space; it is equal to the pullback of the relative tangent bundle $\T$ to the universal curve via the section $C \mapsto (C, y_i^+)$.
-An element $(C, v_i)\in \T_{y_i^+}\setminus 0$ can be regarded as a curve $C$ together with a germ of a local holomorphic coordinate $z_i$ at $y_i^+$ (and therefore also one at $y_i^-=c(y^+_i)$).
-The exact sequences \eqref{o.x.seq} and \eqref{D.holo.les} for $E= \T_C$ induce the exact sequence \best

-\eest The middle term encodes the variation in $(C, v)$, where $v=(v_i)_i$ consists of germs of holomorphic coordinates at the marked points, while the first term encodes just the variation in $v$ (with $C$ fixed). \end{rem}
+\begin{rem} Assume $C$ is a stable symmetric curve with marked points ${\bf x}=\{ x_1, \dots, x_m\}$ and let $(\T_C)|_{x_i}$ denote the restriction of $\T_C$ to $x_i$.
+As $C$ varies in the real Deligne-Mumford moduli space, $(\T_C)|_{x_i}$ defines a complex orbibundle denoted $\T_{|x_i}$ over the moduli space, equal to the pullback of the relative tangent bundle $\T$ on the universal curve via the section $C \mapsto (C, x_i)$; see \S\ref{S.rel.tan.bd}.
+An element $(C, v_i)\in \T_{|x_i}\setminus 0$ can be regarded as a curve $C$ together with a germ of a local holomorphic coordinate $z_i$ at $x_i$.
+Moreover, the exact sequence \eqref{o.x.seq} for $E= \T_C$ induces the exact sequence \bear \eear cf. \eqref{D.holo.les}.
+The last term parametrizes the variation in the marked symmetric curve $C$, cf. \eqref{T.DM}.
+The middle term in \eqref{var.in.holo.coord.smooth} encodes the variation in $(C, v)$, where $v= (v_x)_{x\in \bf x}$ consists of germs of holomorphic coordinates at the marked points compatible with the real structure as in \eqref{loc.coord.C.marked}.
+The first term encodes just the variation in $v$ (with $C$ fixed). \end{rem}